Johannestegner/AssetHandler/README.md

 ### Requirements
 AssetHandler currently requires php7.
 A 5.x fork or branch is planned in the near future.
+The lib is built for laravel 5.3+ but could probably work on other releases too.

 #### Contributions
 Johannes Tegnér